mmims/sublime-text-2-ruby-markers/README.md

 ## Settings ##

+Settings are accessible through via `Preferences -> Package Settings -> Ruby Markers`.
+The `Settings - Default` option contains the defaults for all settings.
+When configuring settings, use the `Settings - User` option so that your changes will not be overwritten by updates to the plugin.
+The settings files use `json` syntax.

 ### xmpfilter_bin_posix ###

 Specifies the location of the xmpfilter executable for Linux & OSX systems.
 Default setting: